Computer Tomography (CT)

 Read Patient Preparation Information

-What is a CT Scan?
+What is a CAT Scan?

 Computed tomography (CT) combines the use of X-rays with the latest computer technology to take detailed images of any body part, including the CT lung scan at our Los Angeles imaging facility.
 Using a series of X-ray beams, the CT scanner creates cross-sectional images.
 A computer then reconstructs the "slices" to produce the actual pictures.
 Considering that some slices are as thin as half a centimeter, a CT scan offers much more image detail than a traditional X-ray, which means your doctor obtains detailed images to help make the most accurate diagnosis.